mVaibhavPrakash/Java-Learning/Advanced MultiThreading.md

 * The internal implementation of ``CopyOnWriteArraySet`` is ``CopyOnWriteArrayList`` only.
 * Multiple Threads are able to perform update operations simultaneously but for every update operation, a separate cloned copy is created.
 As for every update a new cloned copy will be created which is costly.
 Hence if multiple update operations are required then it is not recommended to use CopyOnWriteArraySet.
 * While one thread iterating the Set, other threads can perform updation, here we won’t get any runtime exception like ConcurrentModificationException.
-* An Iterator of CopyOnWriteArraySet class can perform only read-only and should not perform the deletion, otherwise, we will get Run-time exception UnsupportedOperationException.
 * Use CopyOnWriteArraySet in applications in which set sizes generally stay small, read-only operations vastly outnumber mutative operations, and you need to prevent interference among threads during traversal.
 * CopyOnWriteArraySet helps in minimizing programmer-controlled synchronization steps and moving the control to inbuilt, well-tested APIs.